luxonis/depthai-hardware/DD2088_PoE_DaisyChain/README.md

 ![](Images/oak-d-poe-daisy-dimensions.png)

-# Project Stage (WIP)
+# Project Stage
-Hardware design is WIP and we will be testing it on first prototypes when they are manufactured and delivered to the team.
+Hardware is now fully tested and ready for use.

 # Overview